inform-us/requirements_specifications/rules/POM DrEaMing.md

 Operational definition = of all Perioperative patients (patients on T06 and WMS), what proportion have daily DrEaMing metrics (fluid intake, diet intake, mobilisation achieved) documented (weekly chart)

 A day is defined as between 00:00 and 23:59
+A week is defined as 00:00 on Monday to 23:59 on the following Sunday

 To comply with the DReaMing metric, all three (fluid intake, diet intake, mobilisation achieved) must be documented at least once in this time window (i.e. a valid _dt stamp for an entry for each individual metric) in order for each patient to achieve (1) Documented for that patient